There is a point to this story I’m going to tell you, though it might not be readily apparent even to myself…

-So I spent yesterday with my mother and her boyfriend, who both came up from Florida.
-Being my mother, she had an extremely specific and unwavering list of things she wanted to see that day, a list she had painstakingly constructed since last year.
+It’s about a day I spent last Summer with my mother and her boyfriend, who both came up from Florida.
+Being my mother, she had an extremely specific and unwavering list of things she wanted to see that day, a list she had painstakingly constructed since the year before.

 First up was Katz’s Delicatessen, which was the location of a crucial scene in the movie When Sally Met Harry…